datakreese/sqlalchemy-challenge/README.md

 - Visualize both temp and precip with heat mapping to inform land use planning and resource management.

 ## Sources
 Flask code fine tuned in collaboration with Amman Shearhad.
+See license for copyright details.